When you dance these choreographies, repetitive strain injury will be the least of your worries...

 - "Hey Boy, Hey Girl".
 Flexible movements combined with a really long song?
 No, thank you.
 It's actually considered to be the "boss" by some fans!

-- Ladies and gentleman, the first Extreme choreography in the series: "Barbra Streisand".
+- Ladies and gentlemen, the first Extreme choreography in the series: "Barbra Streisand".

 Just Dance 4